ax-llm/ax/README.md

 ## Multi-modal DSPy

-When using models like `gpt-4o` and `gemini` that support multi-modal prompts we support using image fields and this works with the whole dsp pipeline.
+When using models like `GPT-4o` and `Gemini` that support multi-modal prompts, we support using image fields, and this works with the whole DSP pipeline.

 ```typescript
 const image = fs